me25542/pico-smart_enclosure/README.md

         - Turns off lights
         - Turns off the power supply
         - Stops communication with printer
-        - Sends data about the error via USB every 30 seconds, indefinitly
+        - Sends data about the error via USB every 30 seconds, indefinitely

 ## To use